Alitalia60/File-Manager/readme.md

 __Note__ (if you check task contact me, please, by discord: @Alitalia22#5200)

+- Home dir is creating equal to `username` on start.
+It is specially, it is NOT mistake !!!.

 - ___There is mistake in line 12 of 'init.js'___

 `fcOptions.currentUser = process.argv[3].replace('--username=', '');`